cobbinma/booking-platform/Readme.md

 a front end client that allows users to make bookings

 1. Go to the `booking_ui` lib directory.
 1. Run `make dev` to install dependencies, generate graphql code and run user interface.

+#### admin ui

+a front end client that allows venue administrators to make service changes

+1. Go to the `admin_ui` lib directory.
+1. Run `make dev` to install dependencies, generate graphql code and run user interface.